plsuwu/CAB202/README.md

-# CAB202 | Microprocessors and Digital Systems
+# CAB202 - Microprocessors and Digital Systems

-> coursework for CAB202
+> general coursework and notes and stuff for CAB202

-This README contains some potentially handy notes on things like
+this README contains some potentially handy notes on things like
 - using the CAB202 QUTy emulator,
 - neovim LSP setup,
 - pio setup,